narumolp/NMPAnchorOverlayView/README.md

 2. Set custom class to NMPAnchorOverlayView, this can be done in Custom Class section in identity inspector panel.
 3. Add the following constraints to your custom view: Height, Trailing Space, Leading Space, and either Top Space or Bottom Space constraint depending whether your custom view should be anchored to the top or bottom.
 4. Connect all four constraints @IBOutlets to your parent ViewController in code.
-(Refer to Example project).
+(see Example project).

-      1.   @IBOutlet weak var heightCt: NSLayoutConstraint!
+- @IBOutlet weak var heightCt: NSLayoutConstraint!
-      2.   @IBOutlet weak var leftCt: NSLayoutConstraint!
+- @IBOutlet weak var leftCt: NSLayoutConstraint!
-      3.   @IBOutlet weak var rightCt: NSLayoutConstraint!
+- @IBOutlet weak var rightCt: NSLayoutConstraint!

-      4. @IBOutlet weak var bottomCt: NSLayoutConstraint! or @IBOutlet weak var topCt: NSLayoutConstraint!
+- @IBOutlet weak var bottomCt: NSLayoutConstraint! or @IBOutlet weak var topCt: NSLayoutConstraint!

 ## Delegate methods
 To get notified of view’s state you can implement following optional four methods.